 A: I studied Computing Science at University, so I’ve got some programming, project management and design skills from that.
 There’s plenty of resources online too, so just do some Googling.
 It might be worth getting a book or two on the subject as well.
 O’Reilly’s Actionscript books are pretty good, and also the ActionScript 3 Bible.

-What language you learn isn’t too important, because most of the skills will be transferrable.
+What language you learn isn’t too important, because most of the skills will be transferable.
 Just go do some programming in whatever language you like or have available.
 Make some prototypes.
 Draw and animate some stuff.
 You can practice on some user-friendly engines like RPG Maker, so you can learn some game design without much programming.
 There’s tons of options, but I just use Flash, so I can’t recommend much.
 Flash is expensive so you’ll have to pirate it if you’re a noob – or just subscribe to Adobe Creative Cloud for a month or two.
+It’s outdated but still viable.

 Either way, it’s going to take you years of practice to make anything decent with any engine.
 That’s the important part.